kadena-io/pact/docs/pact-reference.md

 and [pact-state](#pact-state) repl functions to simulate pact executions.

-It is also possible to simulate pact execution in the pact server API by formatting [continuation Request](#request-yaml) yaml files into API requests.
+It is also possible to simulate pact execution in the pact server API by formatting [continuation Request](#request-yaml) yaml files into API requests with a `cont` payload.

 Dependency Management
 ---